Seq24

 Seq24 is a software MIDI music sequencer that runs under Linux and Microsoft Windows.
 Written in C++, it is designed to be simple to use and appropriate for live performance.

 Distributed under the terms of the GPL-2.0-or-later license, Seq24 is free software.

-Seq24 is intended to be similar to hardware sequencers/samplers such as Akai's MPC line of instruments.
+Seq24 is intended to be similar to hardware sequencers/samplers such as the Akai MPC line of instruments.
 It works by sequencing smaller sequences or loops of MIDI notes and performance information into larger music sequences in a manner similar to the way in which Sony's Acid software is used to sequence audio clips.
 In order to do this, it has a patterns panel, a pattern editor and a song editor.
 Sequences are saved as Standard MIDI file format, type 1.

 While developed from 2002 to 2006 by Rob Buse, a team (calling themselves simply 'Seq24team') picked up the project in 2008 with Rob's blessing, and resumed work with release 0.8.8.

+Forks

+Several follow-up forks and reworks of the original tool exist, listed below: